JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 - [Soldat](https://github.com/Soldat/soldat) Like Worms and a Platformer.
 Made in Pascal.
 - [Teeworlds](https://github.com/teeworlds/teeworlds/) like worms but frantic.
 I like the idea of making this into a full platform game.
 - [Trials](https://en.wikipedia.org/wiki/X-Moto) This motorcycle game even has a level editor in inkscape
+- [Star Trek Elite Force](https://github.com/UberGames/rpgxEF) This is a modern update to the engine!
+- [Mario](https://github.com/jazzyjester/Mario-Game) This looks like mario all stars and has a level editor
+- [System Shock](https://github.com/Interrupt/systemshock) Looks like a great System Shock Engine that preserves the feel of the original
+- [Tetris](https://gitlab.gnome.org/GNOME/quadrapassel) Looks like a good updated Tetris
+- [Tetris](https://github.com/brenns10/tetris) Tetris in C and Curses
+- [Tetris](https://github.com/vicgeralds/vitetris) Multiplayer Command Line Tetris
+- [Tetris](https://github.com/Hextris/Hextris) This is a cool HTML5 rotational tetris
+- [Tetris Attack](https://github.com/blockattack/blockattack-game) Looks like really good multiplayer ish tetris
+- [Thief](https://www.thedarkmod.com/main/) THis is a cool mod to the Thief Engine.
+Is there a level editor?
+- [Toho Bullet Hell](https://taisei-project.org) This looks freaking amazing!
+Is there a level editor?
+- [Trackmania](http://stuntrally.tuxfamily.org) I bet this is tons of fun.
+Ther is a track editor!
+- [Ultima but for PICO-8](https://github.com/Feneric/Minima) I wonder if you can edit the campaign easily?
+- [VVVVVV](https://github.com/TerryCavanagh/vvvvvv) Its so cool that the authors put this out there to be looked at and built.
+Its old like 2010 code though and I dont think it will be easy to get running.
+- [Ultima](https://www.scummvm.org) That apparently has included the code from [another ultima](http://nuvie.sourceforge.net/?page=docs)
+- [Worms](http://hedgewars.org) This is a really cool worms clone.
+I wonder if you can make your own levels?
+Yeah you can make your own Missions in LUA!
+- [Command And Conquer](https://springrts.com) RTS Engine active and up to date
+- [Ultima Online or Everquest](https://www.worldforge.org/index.php/about/faq/) HOpping Github with a mailing list and other community "We provide the technology you provide the world"

 Other Possibilities
 - [If you can compile these](https://github.com/leereilly/games/) games will compile and you can get them working